hctnm2/Open-Source-Enthusiast/README.md

 So, yes!
 You can win a T-Shirt and few awesome stickers to attach on your laptop.
 On plus side, you will get into beautiful world of open source and get the international exposure.
 **Wait there's more!**

-> Complete pull requests in repositories listed below and get the chance to win a free unlimited ssd web host.

 ---